astropy/photutils/docs/photutils/overview.rst

 Coordinate Conventions
 ----------------------

-In photutils, pixel coordinates are zero-indexed, meaning that ``(x,
+In Photutils, pixel coordinates are zero-indexed, meaning that ``(x,
 y) = (0, 0)`` corresponds to the center of the lowest, leftmost array element.
 This means that the value of ``data[0, 0]`` is taken as the value over the range ``-0.5 < x <= 0.5``, ``-0.5 < y <= 0.5``.
 Note